trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

  - Select a suitable instance ( the first one listed, Amazon AMI, is perfect for all our needs ), click on the next button.
  - Select the correct instance type (t2 micro is perfect for this).
  - The other 3 panels, Configure instance, Add Storage and Add Tags, can be skipped, but I suggest reading everything once, just in case you need it further when you are on your own.
  - The Configure Security Group step is needed to enable traffic to the server.
 The default is add a new group. keep that selected.
-When adding the rules, select the type as 'All', source as '0.0.0.0/0' and go to the next step
+When adding the rules, select the type as 'All', source as '0.0.0.0/0' and go to the next step.
  - 'Review and Launch'.
 This gives you a summary of the selected options over the last 6 steps. and then...
  - Launch it!

  Now the server is up and running.
 We need to SSH into it to install the packages and then start the server.

  Get a key pair[^awsKeyPair].
 Save the resulting .pem file safely.
 Use this to log into your server by SSH:
  ```bash
  ssh -i linkToPEMFile ec2-user@PublicDnsIp
  ```

 Once in, Follow the instructions on this page[^awsInstallLamp] to install the important packages for a LAMP server.

 Then, type in `sudo service httpd start` This should result in an `OK`.
 Then we can see the page using the Public DNS (IPv4) address.
 Now your server is online and ready to display pages.